Scadoxus multiflorus: Distribution and habitat

 The species is native to tropical and southern Africa and parts of the Arabian Peninsula.
-Only the subspecies S. m. subsp. multiflorus occurs throughout this range. it is primarily a plant of moist, shady habitats.
-S. m. subsp. longitubus is found only in tropical West and Central Africa, in moist lowland forest in Ghana, Ivory Coast, Liberia and Sierra Leone as well as in Cameroon.
-S. m. subsp. katherinae is native to Mediterranean climate forest, scrub and woodland in eastern southern Africa – Cape Province and KwaZulu-Natal in South Africa and Swaziland.Called 'May masa poovu' meaning May flower in malayalam as it blooms in the month of May, it can also be found in southern parts of India, especially Kerala.
+The subspecies S. m. subsp. multiflorus is found throughout southern Africa.
+S. m. subsp. longitubus is found across tropical West and Central Africa, including in Cameroon, Ghana, Ivory Coast, Liberia, and Sierra Leone.
+S. m. subsp. katherinae is native to Mediterranean climate forest, scrub and woodland in eastern southern Africa – Cape Province and KwaZulu-Natal in South Africa and Swaziland.
+It is primarily a plant of moist, shady habitats, including savannah woodlands and forests along rivers and mountains.